-Hungary's leading leftist newspaper unexpectedly shuts
+Thousands rally after Hungary's leading leftist newspaper unexpectedly shuts

+BUDAPEST (Reuters) - Around 2,000 Hungarians protested in Budapest on Saturday against the closure of the country's leading leftist newspaper Nepszabadsag, saying press freedom was under threat.

-BUDAPEST Hungary's leading leftist newspaper Nepszabadsag has been shut and its employees suspended after the publication piled up significant losses despite cost cuts, owner Mediaworks said on Saturday.
+Owner Mediaworks said on Saturday it had suspended the newspaper and its employees after the publication piled up significant losses despite cost cuts.
+It said it would revamp the organization.

+But civil rights groups said the newspaper had been shut down because it had published stories critical of right-wing Prime Minister Viktor Orban's government and called for the demonstration in front of the parliament building.

+The radical nationalist Jobbik opposition party blamed Orban for the closure, saying his Fidesz party wanted to control the entire Hungarian media.

+"Sudden closure of Nepszabadsag sets a worrying precedent.
+I stand in solidarity with Hungarians protesting today," European Parliament President Martin Schulz tweeted.

+Fidesz said it regarded the closure as a "reasonable business decision" by the publisher.

-Mediaworks, owned by Austrian firm Vienna Capital Partners (VCP), said it was working on a new business model for Nepszabadsag (People's Freedom), which has been in publication since November 1956.
+Mediaworks, owned by Austrian firm Vienna Capital Partners, said it was working on a new business model for Nepszabadsag (People's Freedom), which has been in publication since November 1956.

 "In order to achieve and concentrate fully on this priority task, all operations of Nepszabadsag (including print and online) will as of today be suspended until the new form is decided and can be implemented," it said on the paper's website nol.hu.

-Employees, who received letters on Saturday informing them of Mediawork's decision, said the closure had been unexpected.
+Employees, who received letters on Saturday informing them of Mediawork's decision, said the closure had come as a shock, and editor Andras Muranyi told ATV that talks with the company were under way.

-The radical nationalist Jobbik opposition party blamed right-wing Prime Minister Viktor Orban for the closure, saying his Fidesz party wanted to control the entire Hungarian media.

-Civil rights groups said the newspaper had been shut down because it had published stories critical of Orban's government and they called for a demonstration for press freedom in front of parliament on Saturday.

 In its final edition on Saturday, the newspaper reported the latest in its articles on a minister in Orban's government using a helicopter to fly to a wedding.

+Some protesters burned copies of the pro-government daily Magyar Idok at the rally, website Index.hu reported.

-Government spokesman Zoltan Kovacs said the government did get involved in developments in the media industry.
+Government spokesman Zoltan Kovacs said the government did not deal with developments in the media industry.
+"In Hungary press freedom is doing well," he added.

-Szilard Nemeth, a vice-chairman of Fidesz party, told HirTV "it is high time for Nepszabadsag to close down".

-(Reporting by Krisztina Than and Marton Dunai; editing by Susan Thomas)
+Additional reporting by Krisztina Fenyo; editing by Susan Thomas